 I conclude this section with an example that helps bridge the gap between analyses of the macro and analyses of the micro effects of aid.
 Many microeconomists agree that instrumentation in cross-country regressions is unlikely to be useful, while claiming that microeconomic analysis is capable of doing better.
-We may not be able to answer ill-posed questions about the macroeconomic effects of foreign assistance, but we can surely do better on specific projects and programmes.
-Baneriee and He (2008) have provided a list of the sort of studies that they like and that they believe should be replicated more widely.
-One of these, also endorsed by Duflo (2004), is a famous paper by Angrist and Lavy (1999) on whether schoolchildren do better in smaller classes, a position frequently endorsed by parents and teachers' unions, but not always supported by empirical work.
-The question is an important one for development assistance, because smaller class sizes cost money, and are a potential use for foreign aid.
-Angrist and Lavy's paper uses a natural experiment, not a real one, and relies on IV estimation, so it provides a bridge between the relatively weak natural experiments in this section, and the actual randomised controlled trials in the next.
+We may not be able to answer ill-posed questions about the macroeconomic effects of foreign assistance, but we can surely do better on specific projects and programs.
+Abhijit Vinayak Banerjee and Ruimin He (2008) have provided a list of the sort of studies that they like and that they believe should be replicated more widely.
+One of these, also endorsed by Duflo (2004), is a famous paper by Angrist and Victor Lavy (1999) on whether schoolchildren do better in smaller classes, a position frequently endorsed by parents and by teacher's unions but not always supported by empirical work.
+The question is an important one for development assistance because smaller class sizes cost more and are a potential use for foreign aid.
+Angrist and Lavy's paper uses a natural experiment, not a real one, and relies on IV estimation, so it provides a bridge between the relatively weak natural experiments in this section, and the actual randomized controlled trials in the next.

 Angrist and Lavy's study is about the allocation of children enrolled in a school into classes.
-Many countries set their class sizes to conform to some version of Maimonides' Rule, which sets a maximum class size, beyond which additional teachers must be found.
+Many countries set their class sizes to conform to some version of Maimonides' rule, which sets a maximum class size, beyond which additional teachers must be found.
 In Israel, the maximum class size is set at 40.
 If there are less than 40 children enrolled, they will all be in the same class.
-If there are 41, there will be two classes, one of

-20, and one of 21.
+If there are 41, there will be two classes, one of 20, and one of 21.
 If there are 81 or more children, the first two classes will be full, and more must be set up.
-Angrist and Lavy's Figure 1 plots actual class size and Maimonides' Rule class size against the number of children enrolled; this graph starts off running along the forty-five-degree line, and then falls discontinuously to 20 when enrolment is 40, increasing with slope of 0.5 to 80, falling to 27.7 (80 divided by 3) at 80, rising again with a slope of 0.25, and so on.
-They show that actual class-sizes, while not exactly conforming to the rule, are strongly influenced by it, and exhibit the same saw-tooth pattern.
-They then plot test scores against enrolment, and show that they display the opposite pattern, rising at each of the discontinuities where class-size abruptly falls.
-This is a natural experiment, with Maimonides' Rule inducing quasi-experimental variation, and generating a predicted class size for each level of enrolment which serves as an instrumental variable in a regression of test scores on class size.
-These IV estimates, unlike the OLS estimates, show that children in smaller class sizes do better.
+Angrist and Lavy's figure 1 plots actual class size and Maimonides' rule class size against the number of children enrolled; this graph starts off running along the 45-degree line, and then falls discontinuously to 20 when enrollment is 40, increasing with slope of 0.5 to 80, falling to 27.7 (80divided by 3) at 80, rising again with a slope of 0.25, and so on.
+They show that actual class sizes, while not exactly conforming to the rule, are strongly influenced by it and exhibit the same saw tooth pattern.
+They then plot test scores against enrollment, and show that they display the opposite pattern, rising at each of the discontinuities where class size abruptly falls.
+This is a natural experiment, with Maimonides' rule inducing quasiexperimental variation, and generating a predicted class size for each level of enrollment which serves as an instrumental variable in a regression of test scores on class size.
+These IV estimates, unlike the OLS estimates, show that children in smaller classes do better.